— Explore something new at

 The 'Get In Go Far' campaign website has a lot of useful information to inspire young people to consider an Apprenticeship.
 There is also a guide to apprenticeships and a parent’s guide to apprenticeships.

 Apprentices need an employer and as competition for these places is tough, you will need to show commitment and enthusiasm.
-You can help to make this happen by regularly checking the National Apprenticeship Service website where employers list their apprenticeship vacancies or find your own employer with our handy guide.
+You can help to make this happen by regularly checking the gov.uk site where employers list their apprenticeship vacancies or increase your chances by finding your own employer with our handy guide.

 Is transport a problem?
 Wheels 2 Work is a scheme that can help apprentices travel to work.